SuperOfficeDocs/superoffice-docs/docs/onsite/service/set-up-guide.md

 SuperOffice Customer Service requires access to an email server to work, using either POP3 or IMAP to retrieve emails, and SMTP to send emails.
 MAPI can also be used (Exchange), but requires additional licenses.
 Any email account on Exchange servers can be configured to use POP3/IMAP instead of the standard MAPI protocol.

-It is important that the email server allows “relaying”, allowing SuperOffice Service to send emails “outside” the domain.
+It is important that the email server allows "relaying", allowing SuperOffice Service to send emails "outside" the domain.
 Please be sure that any firewalls must be configured to allow this type of communication.

 ### Network location